 Basically, if the same real estate company is “representing” the buyer and the seller on a transaction, the agents are dual agents for that transaction.
-By the way, dual agency is illegal in California if the seller and buyer have not consented to it in writing or if it has not been disclosed to the seller/buyer in writing prior to them completing the purchase contract.
+By the way, dual agency is illegal in California if the seller and buyer have not consented to it in-writing OR if it has not been disclosed to the seller/buyer in-writing prior to them entering-into a purchase contract.

 The homebuyer is no longer owed several of the fiduciary duties that a buyer’s agent would normally be obligated to (because that would hurt the company’s other client in the transaction, the seller).
-Basically the homebuyer becomes just a customer (not a client), someone with whom the agent/brokerage works but does not truly represent, and your agent becomes more of a paper-shuffler and a facilitator of the transaction than someone who is actually working on your behalf.
+Basically the homebuyer becomes only a customer (not a client), someone with whom the agent/brokerage works but does not truly represent, and your agent becomes more of a paper-pusher and a facilitator of the transaction than someone who is actually working on your behalf.

-Care: Agents are required to protect their clients from foreseeable risks and use their expertise to their client’s advantage.
+- Care: Agents are required to protect their clients from foreseeable risks and use their expertise to their client’s advantage.
 You will not get this if your buyer’s agent is a dual agent.

 - Loyalty: Agents are required to put their client’s interests above anyone else’s - including the customer’s (buyer’s) interest or the interest of the agents themselves.
 This means your agent wouldn’t necessarily be obligated to tell you about the potential downsides of a property you are considering buying.
 You will not get this if your buyer’s agent is a dual agent.

-Confidentiality: The agent cannot communicate confidential information about the client or the transaction; this includes telling a buyer about the seller’s willingness to take a lower price, etc. It’s not prudent for you to expect your private information to remain confidential when your agent is also working for the seller.
+- Confidentiality: The agent cannot communicate confidential information about the client or the transaction; this includes telling a buyer about the seller’s willingness to take a lower price, etc. It’s not prudent for you to expect your private information to remain confidential when your agent is also working for the seller.

-Obedience: Agents are required to act in good faith according to the instructions and wishes of their clients (as long as it’s nothing illegal or unethical).
+- Obedience: Agents are required to act in good faith according to the instructions and wishes of their clients (as long as it’s nothing illegal or unethical).
 You will not get this if your agent is a dual agent (especially if the act may be detrimental to the seller).

-Disclosure: Agents need to keep their clients informed of all material facts, both favorable and unfavorable, that could influence their client’s decision.
+- Disclosure: Agents need to keep their clients informed of all material facts, both favorable and unfavorable, that could influence their client’s decision.
 You may get this in a dual agency situation, but you may not.

 Often, in a dual agency transaction, the original relationship was between the agent and the seller, NOT the agent and the buyer.
 This is why you should never call the agent on the For Sale sign and never go to an open house without your own buyer’s agent.
 Open house agents and the agents listed on the sign represent the seller and will thus be working in the seller’s best interest.

 I’ve had a lot of people call me in this situation, when they want to place an offer on a home but suspect they are not getting the best representation.
-As long as you have not yet signed a buyer representation agreement, there is a very good chance that I can help you.
+As long as you have not yet signed a buyer representation agreement, there is a very good chance I can help you.

-If you’re looking to buy in San Diego and are interested in learning more about how an exclusive buyer’s agent can work in your favor, contact me today to set up a Buyers Strategy Session.
+If you’re looking to buy in San Diego and are interested in learning more about how an exclusive buyer’s agent can work in your favor, contact me today to set up a Buyer Strategy Session.

-Exclusive Buyer Agentsdo not list homes for sale and never represent sellers.
+Exclusive Buyer Agents do not list homes for sale and never represent sellers.
 They have no "inventory" to try to sell you.
 They can represent you in purchasing any home.
 They are specialists at representing buyers only on the buyers' side of the transaction.
 Exclusive Buyer Agents work to get buyers the best price and terms when they buy a home.

 If you have excellent credit and plan to buy a home or condo in San Diego County within 90 days, contact Justin Gramm to hire an agent on your side of the transaction.
-More about Justin Gramm on Google+.
-Call Justin at (858) 437-2662 or E-mail.
+Call Justin at 858-437-2662 or E-mail.